Anon06160006/inference_engine/README.md

 python3 clone.py --clone-dir /path/to/save  --target https://anonymous.4open.science/r/838f6ec4-c4c4-4ce7-a7c4-8910c3a73e66/
 ```
 Note that this may take 15+ minutes and that binaries and pdfs will not be fetched.
+--->

 ### 2. Download dependencies to ./tool_src/:
-The following dependencies are provided and already reside in tool_src/:
+The following dependencies are provided and already reside in tool_src/.
+Make sure they are compatible with your machine:
 - commons-lang3-3.9/
 - com.google.guava_1.6.0.jar
 - commons-math3-3.6.1/